f5devcentral/f5-automation-labs/docs/class2/module1/module1.rst

 ============================================

-In this module we will explore how to use the **f5-super-netops** container toolkit to easily consume various F5 Automation, Orchestration Super Netops and DevOps tools and frameworks.
+In this module we will explore how to use the **f5-super-netops** container toolkit to easily consume various F5 Automation, Orchestration, Super Netops and DevOps tools, along with frameworks.

 The f5-super-netops-container is meant to provide a simple way for users to quickly duplicate a standard automation and orchestration environment in your